This post may contain affiliate links. Please read my affiliate policy for more information.

 You never know who’s lurking around those free networks ready to pounce on your personal data.
 A serious tip for widows that can help protect your identity is to only use secure Wi-Fi.

 Shred Personal and Financial Documents

 Invest in a shredder to shred personal and financial documents.
 Thieves can go through the trash and recover documents, credit card receipts, ATM receipts, bills, etc. printed with your name, address or account numbers.

 If you don’t have the time or inclination to monitor all your reports and statements on your own, you can pay for services to do it for you.

 Sign up for Identity Guard

-Why do I feel comfortable recommending their protection?
-Because I’ve used Identity Guard for 4+ years now and I’m very happy with their service.
-They are super easy to work with and have all the coverage options I need.
+Why do I feel comfortable recommending their service?
+Because I’ve used Identity Guard for 7+ years now, they are super easy to work with and have all the coverage options I need.

 Membership organizations like AARP or Costco offer members-only discounted credit monitoring services.

 By all means, review all of your resources.